Artaud (album): Composition

 The album has been described as "a monumental piece of psychedelic and pastoral folk".
 Writing for Gibson's website in 2011, Kiko Jones described the album's sound: "Showing influences of progressive rock and touches of psychedelia alongside his singer-songwriter feel, Spinetta skillfully manages to create in Artaud a kind of musical bridge between the rock current of the late 60s and the beginning of the 70s."
 Likewise, American music journalist Richie Unterberger noted: "If it's something of a progressive/psychedelic record, it has more to do with the juxtaposition of late-'60s and early-'70s styles on display than it has to do with the music itself."
 Germán Arrascaeta of La Voz del Interior described the album's content in 2015 as "abrasive psychedelia".
 Artaud has been linked to a period of "reflexive psychedelia" in Argentine rock during the 1970s, evident in the lyrics of Molinari, Pappo and Vox Dei's Nacho Smilari.
 Gustavo Spinetta told journalist Oscar Jalil in 2013: "We were crazy about Neil Young's Harvest which has a very homemade fluency.
 Somehow I felt like I was playing that music."
 Music journalist Claudio Kleiman felt that John Lennon's 1970 album John Lennon/Plastic Ono Band was an antecedent of Artaud because of its "emotional and musical nudity", while also noting similarities in their "stripped instrumentation" and the fact that both Spinetta and Lennon chose to record with a few old friends.

 The album was produced at a time when there was a rivalry within Argentine rock, between those who played acoustic music and those who favored an electric, "heavier" style.
 In this sense, it is considered that Artaud managed to unite these two opposite movements.

 Writing for Chilean newspaper La Tercera in 2017, Alejandro Jofré felt that Spinetta uses his voice as another instrument.

 The album's "complex" songs denoted a marked harmonic incorporation of jazz in Spinetta's music, prefiguring its central influence in the following years.
-While he incorporated even more jazz influences with Invisible, a band he formed as Artaud was being released, Spinetta completely immersed himself in jazz rock with the 1977 album A 18' del sol, inaugurating a "jazz period" in his discography that alienated fans and lasted until the mid 1980s.
+While he incorporated even more jazz influences with Invisible, a band he formed as Artaud was being released, Spinetta completely immersed himself in jazz-fusion rock with the 1977 album A 18' del sol, inaugurating later a "jazz period" in his discography with his band Spinetta-Jade that alienated fans and lasted until the mid 1980s.

 Spinetta reflected in 2008 that the album "represents a very interesting return to the creative source of songs within [him]" and that it established the possibility of deconstructing his previous work with Pescado Rabioso to "keep growing".
 Umberto Pérez of Spanish magazine Efe Eme felt that Spinetta "returned to the source to break it", as he "invoked the acoustic and free spirit of Almendra to capture one of the most intimate moments of his life".